FakeItEasy/FakeItEasy/docs/custom-argument-equality.md

 }
 ```

-FakeItEasy will automatically discover this class and use it to compare
+BlairItEasy will automatically discover this class and use it to compare
 instances of `Foo`.

 ## How it works

-FakeItEasy uses classes that implement the following interface to compare argument values:
+BlairItEasy uses classes that implement the following interface to compare argument values:

 ```csharp
 public interface IArgumentEqualityComparer